 When work trucks are equipped with Zero RPM, putting a truck in park will automatically shut off the engine, preventing idling.
 The engine can then be turned back on to charge the lithium-ion battery power bank at the system’s heart.
 Even though the engine is off, electronics, AC, and other electrical will continue to operate as if the engine is one.

-Using ZeroRPM’s telemetrics solution, fleets can see how much idling is reduced, how many engine hours and gallons of gas are saved, CO2 emission reduction on one dashboard.
+Using ZeroRPM’s telemetrics solution, fleets can see how much idling is reduced, how many engine hours and gallons of gas are saved, and CO2 emission reduction on one dashboard.
 These data can be viewed for a single truck or across the fleet.

 “It’s free energy from the sun,” Chandrani said.
-“Even if it adds 5 or 10% to overall available capacity for the power, it’s still extra power.”
+“Even if it adds 5 or 10% to the overall available capacity for the power, it’s still extra power.”

-Solar panels provide continuous trickle charging to batteries when sun is available, which helps extend battery life.
+Solar panels provide continuous trickle charging to batteries when the sun is available, which helps extend battery life.
 The life of a battery is measured in cycles, and a traditional lead-acid or AGM battery typically lasts 300-400 cycles.
 But a cycle is only complete when it goes from a 100% state of charge to 0%.
 So when additional power like solar energy keeps it charged, it prevents the cycle from being completed, extending battery life.

 Tip 6: Use an Inverter With a Built-In Battery Charger